 Context: This month, AI copyright litigation went international on a large scale with German music rights collecting society suing OpenAI in Munich (November 14, 2024 ai fray article) and a lawsuit by India’s Asian News International (ANI) agency surfacing in the Delhi High Court (November 18, 2024 ai fray article).
 At today’s Indian court hearing it turned out that OpenAI has already ceased to use ANI’s coprighted works for training purposes (November 19, 2024 ai fray article).

-What’s new: The CEO and the General Counsel of GEMA held a webinar today for the purpose of a background briefing attended by various journalists. ai fray was also invited and gladly participated.
-The two officials were quite forthcoming about the rationale and the objectives for this litigation.
+What’s new: The CEO and the General Counsel of GEMA held a webinar today for the purpose of a background briefing.
+It was attended by various journalists. ai fray was also invited and gladly participated.
+The two officials were quite forthcoming about the rationale and the objectives of this litigation.
 They also explained the difference between a model action (which is how they categorize their case) and a class action.

 Direct impact: It became clear that this case is unlikely to settle.
 It was noted that the case might even go up straight from the court of first instance (the Munich I Regional Court) to the top EU court, the European Court of Justice (ECJ) in Luxembourg.

-Wider ramifications: GEMA stressed the fundamental differences between the U.S. and European legal frameworks, but seeks legal clarification of Europe-wide effect.
-While GEMA can obviously not speak for similar organizations in other countries, it became clear between the lines that the likelihood of similar actions by collecting societies in other European countries is rather high.
-They may, however, want to await what headway GEMA makes.
+Wider ramifications: GEMA stressed the fundamental differences between the U.S. and European legal frameworks, and seeks legal clarification of Europe-wide effect.
+While GEMA can obviously not speak for similar organizations in other countries, one could read between the lines that the likelihood of similar actions by collecting societies in other European countries is rather high.
+Its peers may, however, wait and see what headway GEMA makes.

 CEO Dr. Tobias Holzmueller (“Holzmüller” in German) and General Counsel Dr. Kai Welp were the speakers at today’s background briefing, which was moderated by GEMA’s communications chief Ursula Goebel.

 Dr. Holzmueller described the complaint as a “response to the situation” and said GEMA’s members (this case is about song lyrics) “feel like victims of theft because their works, without pay or permission, have been read, analyzed and used as a basis for the creation of AI-generated content that competes with what our members do.”
 But this perspective was nuanced a bit: GEMA acknowledged that many of its members have experimented with, or are actually using, AI systems, and that there is a mix of fascination and fear that this new technology instills in them.
-According to a poll, 70% of GEMA’s members are concerned that Generative AI can compete with their works.
+According to a poll, 70% of GEMA’s members are concerned that Generative AI has, or will have, the ability to compete with their works.

-GEMA suggested the complaint was only a last resort after proposing licensing models.
+GEMA suggested the complaint was only a last resort after proposing different licensing models.
 Allegedly, OpenAI’s response to an initial demand letter was formalistic and devoid of substance.
-GEMA concluded, based on how OpenAI dealt with them, that it was impossible to conduct negotiations on equal footing.
+GEMA concluded, based on how OpenAI dealt with them, that it was impossible to conduct negotiations on equal footing, short of bringing suit.

 Where GEMA would like to get is that AI providers pay for input as well as output: